 3.0 Definitions

-Employee: full time, part time, permanent and temporary teachers who undertake to do work under an employment contract for [School/Academy/Federation/Trust Name], personally.
+Employee: full time, part time, permanent and temporary teachers who undertake to do work under an employment contract for Cambois Primary School, personally.
 Employees are entitled to a wide range of employment rights.

 Determination: a decision relation to pay.